Multi-Geo Capabilities in Exchange Online

 Azure AD Connect version requirements

 AAD Connect version 1.1.524.0 or later is the only supported method for setting the PreferredDataLocation property on user objects that are synchronized from on-premises Active Directory.
+User objects synchronized via AAD Connect into AAD cannot have their PreferredDataLocation value directly modified via AAD PowerShell.
+Cloud-only user objects can be modified via AAD PowerShell.
 For detailed instructions, see Azure Active Directory Connect sync: Configure preferred data location for Office 365 resources.

 You use three-letter codes to specify the Geo in the PreferredDataLocation property.
 The following table lists the codes for the available Geos: